marcinjahn/technology-notebook/src/docs/programming/javascript/angular/directives.md

 ---
 title: Directives
 description: Directives in Angular SPA framework
-tags: angular, spa, js, ts, directive
+tags: angular, spa, js, ts, directive, binding
 lang: en-US
 ---

 # Directives

 Directives are a way to kind of decorate HTML element with some additional logic.
 Similarly to [Components](./components.md), they can be applied to element using:

 - attributes (most often used)
 - classes
+- element type
+- id

 For example, I could have this: